Perception of infrasound: Infrasound sensitivity

 The auditory sensitivity thresholds have been measured behaviorally for one individual young female Indian elephant.
 The conditioning test for sensitivity requires the elephant to respond to a stimulus by pressing a button with its trunk, which results in a sugar water reward if the elephant correctly identified the appropriate stimulus occurrence.
 To determine auditory sensitivity thresholds, a certain frequency of sound is presented at various intensities to see at which intensity the stimulus ceases to evoke a response.
 The auditory sensitivity curve of this particular elephant began at 16 Hz with a threshold of 65 dB.
 A shallow slope decreased to the best response at 1 kHz with a threshold of 8 dB, followed by a steep threshold increase above 4 kHz.
-According to the 60 dB cut-off, the upper limit was 10.5 kHz with absolutely no detectable response at 14 kHz.
+According to the 60 dB cutoff, the upper limit was 10.5 kHz with absolutely no detectable response at 14 kHz.
 The upper limit for humans is considered to be 18 kHz.
 The upper and lower limits of elephant hearing are the lowest measured for any animals aside from the pigeon.
 By contrast, the average best frequency for animal hearing is 9.8 kHz, the average upper limit is 55 kHz.

 The ability to differentiate frequencies of two successive tones was also tested for this elephant using a similar conditioning paradigm.
 The elephant's responses were somewhat erratic, which is typical for mammals in this test.
 Nevertheless, the ability to discriminate sounds was best at frequencies below 1 kHz particularly at measurements of 500 Hz and 250 Hz.

 Tests of the ability to localize sounds also showed the significance of low frequency sound perception in elephants.
 Localization was tested by observing the successful orienting towards the left or the right source loudspeakers when they were positioned at different angles from the elephant's head.
 The elephant could localize sounds best at a frequency below 1 kHz, with perfect identification of the left or right speaker at angles of 20 degrees or more, and chance level discriminations below 2 degrees.
 Sound localization ability was measured to be best at 125 Hz and 250 Hz, intermediate at 500 Hz, 1 kHz, and 2 kHz, and very poor at frequencies of 4 kHz and above.
 A possible reason for this is that elephants are very good at using interaural phase differences which are effective for localizing low frequency sounds, but not as good at using interaural intensity differences which are better for higher frequency sounds.
 Because of the elephant head size and the large distance between their ears, interaural difference cues become confused when wavelengths are shorter, explaining why sound localization was very poor at frequencies above 4 kHz.
 It was observed that the elephant spread the pinna of its ears only during the sound localization tasks, but the precise effect of this behavior is unknown.